HackTestes/NVML-GPU-Control/README.md

 /rl HIGHEST
 ```

-On of the limitations involve not being able to change the start working directory, so some paths in the scripts might break.
+One of the limitations involve not being able to change the start working directory, so some paths in the scripts might break.
 Overall, I do not recommend this approach on Windows, users should opt for the GUI method.

 #### Linux (systemd / cronjob) - **Not ready**